Practical Travel Guide

-Shared taxis leave when full, and are about twice as much as marshrutky.
-From Bishkek to Osh costs around 1,200 – 1,500 KGS per person
+Shared taxis leave when full, and are about twice as expensive as marshrutky.
+From Bishkek to Osh costs around 1,200 – 1,500 KGS per person.

 There are trains in Kyrgyzstan, but they’re not the most convenient option.
 There’s a northern route, connection Bishkek with lake Issyk-Kul, and a southern route, connection Jalal-Abad with Osh and Andijan in Uzbekistan.
 You can find schedules on the Kyrgyz Rail website (in Russian), or at the train station.

 If you’re really in a hurry, or don’t want to spend a full day (or more) in transit, it’s always possible to fly.
 There are daily flights between Bishkek and Osh.